 |

-something 'taps' into the body of the cylinder.
+something connects into the body of the cylinder.
 A 'tapping'

 is essentially a direct connection to the cylinder and is